 I know, this is easier said than done.
 I, too, care too much about being judged.
 I also have a travel bucket list, one that I’m not sure if I will ever actually succeed with because I simply don’t have that carpe diem attitude sometimes.
 However, I know that if I was told that I have 1 year left to live, I know that I would be booking my first flight right now, going to places I’ve always wanted to go to.
 So why do we, or I, not approach adventures like that on a regular basis?

 Life does get in the way, but there is no point in allowing it to do so to such an extreme measurement whereby it paradoxically, or ironically, takes away the whole experience of living.
 People say money doesn’t buy you happiness.
 This is true.
 Although, it certainly does help make life more convenient.
 Why do people want money?
 To do things they otherwise wouldn’t be able to do without money: buy expensive clothes, travel, invest in other businesses, buy a nice house, raise a family with a stable income.
-As good as this all these things are, if you spend every waking hour obsessed with making money, never looking up, then when will you have the time to use that money?
+As good as all these things are, if you spend every waking hour obsessed with making money, never looking up, then when will you have the time to use that money?

 This is why carpe diem is so important.
 Those metal coins that we lust after will last longer than us, they’ll hang around long after we are gone.
 Chance won’t and neither do those that are near you.